Peach Cobbler Recipe – The Best Southern Peach Cobbler

 Barbara | Soul Food Cooking

-Trusted for authentic soul food recipes and family-tested Southern favorites.
+Trusted for authentic soul food recipes and family tested Southern favorites.

-Print RecipeIngredients for Peach Cobbler Recipe:
+Ingredients for Peach Cobbler Recipe:

-This delicious treat is so easy to make.
-It is made with many ingredients you already have on hand.
 Here are a few things to remember when making peach cobbler.

 - Lemon Juice: The lemon juice balances the sweetness of the cobbler.

-- Pie Crust (rolled): Rolled pie crust creates is used as the base for the cobbler and provides a golden, flaky topping.
+- Pie Crust (rolled): Rolled pie crust is used as the base for the cobbler and provides a golden, flaky topping.

 How to Make Peach Cobbler

-Step 1: Preparing the Bottom Crust for the Peach Cobbler
+Step 1: Preparing the Bottom Crust

 Step 2: Cooking the Peaches